EpsilonSolutions/netscaler-command-reference/docs/filter/filter-htmlinjectionvariable/filter-htmlinjectionvariable.md

 ##rm filter htmlinjectionvariable

 Removes an HTML injection variable.
+NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-rm filter htmlinjectionvariable &lt;variable>

 ##Arguments